Institutional Research & Effectiveness

 In the spirit of transparency, Joliet Junior College provides the following information of interest to consumers.

 - Net Price Calculator - Institutional data is used to estimate net price of college based on a student's individual circumstances.

 - Student Outcomes - Information regarding our institution's graduation/completion and transfer-out rates.

-Institutional effectiveness is a process that involves the entire institution in the assessment and evaluation of the College's performance in achieving its mission and goals and assisting in the continuous improvement of its programs and services.
+Institutional effectiveness involves the entire institution in the evaluation of the College's performance in achieving its mission and goals and assisting in the continuous improvement of its programs and services.